What Causes Sensitive Skin & How Can I Care for It?

 1. How to treat sensitive skin on the face?

-If you have sensitive skin, prefer sticking to gentle, natural skincare products.
+If you have sensitive skin, you prefer sticking to gentle, natural skincare products.
 Keep your skin hydrated, and don’t forget (we repeat, don’t forget) to wear sunscreen to protect against irritants.

 2. Which face wash is best for sensitive skin?